About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 Signals Don’t Control Performance Max — They Anchor It

 You can’t control PMax.
 But you can anchor it.
-Signals are the anchor.
+Signals are the anchor, even when all channels are managed within one campaign.

 Signals Are the Only Leverage You Have in a Volume‑Maximizing Machine

 PMax doesn’t care about your margins.
-Signals are how you teach it to care.
+Signals are how you teach it to care, and by providing strong audience signals, you can help guide the system toward achieving your target CPA goals.

 Signals Are Not About Targeting — Signals Are Teaching the Machine What “Good” Looks Like